Evert-R/lyriclicking/README.md

 ##### Deployed preview version:
 - [Lyric Licking](https://www.lyriclicking.nl)
+    - Running on Ubuntu server on a Raspberry pi4 with gunicorn and nginx

 ## Project purpose
 Lyric licking, referring to a lick from a guitarist, is designed to provide a private workspace for vocalists to write lyrics together for a music track and have a discussion about each line.